The Host (2013 film): Box office

-The film grossed $63,327,201 worldwide, of which $26,627,201 was from North America, and $36,700,000 from other territories.
+The film grossed $63.3 million worldwide, of which $26.6 million was from North America, and $36.7 million from other territories.
 It opened at #6 at the US box office, and for its opening weekend grossed $10,600,112; screened at 3,202 theaters it averaged $3,310 per theater.

 Critical response

-On Metacritic, which assigns a normalized rating based on reviews, the film has a score of 35 out of 100, based on 28 critics, indicating "generally unfavorable reviews".
-On CinemaScore polls, audiences gave the film a grade of "B−" on a scale of A+ to F.
+On Metacritic, the film has a weighted average score of 35 out of 100, based on 28 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film a grade of "B−" on a scale of A+ to F.

 Manohla Dargis of The New York Times gave the film an unfavorable review, calling it "a brazen combination of unoriginal science-fiction themes, young-adult pandering and bottom-line calculation".
 Todd McCarthy of The Hollywood Reporter felt that "it's cloaked in yawningly familiar teen-romance terms and cries out for even a little seasoning of wit, irreverence, political smarts and genre twists that, given the well-trod terrain, seem like requisites when presenting visions of the near future."
 Noah Berlatsky of The Atlantic wrote: "The acting, as well as Andrew Niccol's writing and direction, are all awful; I can't in good conscience recommend that anyone see this film."

-Roth Cornet of IGN gave it a "mediocre" score of 5/10, stating that the film is "unintentionally laughable" and "frustratingly absurd".
+Roth Cornet of IGN gave it a "mediocre" score of 5 out of 10, stating that the film is "unintentionally laughable" and "frustratingly absurd".
 Cornet said that it could have made an interesting story but that the contradictions of the peaceful but parasitic Souls were not fully explained, in the case of the character Seeker only given a shallow unsatisfying explanation.
 She praised Ronan for her performance and blamed a "fundamentally flawed" script.
 Ben Kenigsberg of Time Out magazine blamed the source material, crediting Niccol for making the best of it, but primarily blaming the high-definition video cinematography, saying it makes "what once would have been a lush, grand-scale blockbuster appear cheap and televisual."

 The Host was the penultimate film to be reviewed by film critic Roger Ebert before his death on April 4, 2013, and the last major film review to be published in his lifetime.
-He rated the film 2.5/4 stars, saying "The Host is top-heavy with profound, sonorous conversations, all tending to sound like farewells.
+He rated the film 2.5 out of 4 stars, saying "The Host is top-heavy with profound, sonorous conversations, all tending to sound like farewells.
 The movie is so consistently pitched at the same note, indeed, that the structure robs it of possibilities for dramatic tension."